Skip to main content

 Trial site

-In 2021 we designated a site in the river to facilitate scale and full-size trials of the types of schemes that could be used in an environment, used and built up as it is of the tidal Thames.
+In 2021 we designated a site in the river to facilitate scale and full-size trials of the types of schemes that could be used in an environment, as utilised and built up as the tidal Thames.

 Applicants are expected to trial both their scale and full size systems on site, or at least the full-size systems before they can be deployed elsewhere in the Thames to facilitate risk management and full scale testing, if there isn’t available data to meet the requirements of the PLA and other regulators.